What's with these Li-Ions?

 With great power comes great responsibility!!

 • make sure your batteries are inserted into your torch and charger the right way around.
-Note that the warranty does not cover damage if you insert the battery the wrong way around.
+Note that your warranty does not cover damage if you insert the battery the wrong way around.
 Take a few moments to check which way they should go in – it's time well spent!

-• charge and top up your Li-Ion batteries as often as you like, but don't leave them charging if you leave the house, and to be on the safe side remove them from the charger when they're fully charged.
+• charge and top up your Li-Ion batteries as often as you like but don't leave them charging if you leave the house, and to be on the safe side remove them from the charger when they're fully charged.
 BTW, this also applies to the batteries in cellphones, laptops and other devices.

 But what if. . .